-- Fully enclosed holes are permitted in the surfaces lying on the reference and step planes provided no part of the car is visible through them when viewed from directly below. - 3.12.6 To help overcome any possible manufacturing problems, and not to permit any design which may contravene any part of these regulations, dimensional tolerances are permitted on bodywork situated between a point lying 330mm behind the front wheel centre line and the rear wheel centre line.
-A vertical tolerance of +/- 5mm is permissible across the surfaces lying on the reference and step planes and a horizontal tolerance of 5mm is permitted when assessing whether a surface is visible from beneath the car. - 3.12.7 No bodywork more than 150mm from the car centre line, which is visible from beneath the car and which lies between the rear wheel centre line and a point 330mm forward of it may be more than 125mm above the reference plane.
-Any intersection of the surfaces in this area with a lateral or longitudinal vertical plane should form one continuous line which is visible from beneath the car. - Additionally, any bodywork in this area must produce uniform, solid, hard, continuous, rigid (no degree of freedom in relation to the body/chassis unit), impervious surfaces under all circumstances. - 3.12.8 All sprung parts of the car situated behind a point lying 330mm forward of the rear wheel centre line, which are visible from underneath and are more than 250mm from the centre line of the car, must be at least 50mm above the reference plane.
+- 3.12.6 To help overcome any possible manufacturing problems, and not to permit any design which may contravene any part of these regulations, dimensional tolerances are permitted on bodywork situated between a point lying 330mm behind the front wheel centre line and the rear wheel centre line.
+A vertical tolerance of +/- 5mm is permissible across the surfaces lying on the reference and step planes and a horizontal tolerance of 5mm is permitted when assessing whether a surface is visible from beneath the car. - 3.12.7 No bodywork which is visible from beneath the car and which lies between the rear wheel centre line and a point 350mm rearward of it may be more than 175mm above the reference plane.
+Any intersection of the surfaces in this area with a lateral or longitudinal vertical plane should form one continuous line which is visible from beneath the car.
+A single break in the surface is permitted solely to allow the minimum required access for the device referred to in Article 5.15.

+Additionally, any bodywork in this area must produce uniform, solid, hard, continuous, rigid (no degree of freedom in relation to the body/chassis unit), impervious surfaces under all circumstances.

+3.12.8 All sprung parts of the car situated behind the rear wheel centre line, which are visible from underneath and are more than 250mm from the centre line of the car, must be at least 50mm above the reference plane.

-3.13 Skid block:
+3.13 Skid block :

 - 3.13.1 Beneath the surface formed by all parts lying on the reference plane, a rectangular skid block, with a 50mm radius (+/-2mm) on each front corner, must be fitted.
-This skid block may comprise more than one piece but must: - a) extend longitudinally from a point lying 330mm behind the front wheel centre line to the centre line of the rear wheels. - b) be made from an homogeneous material with a specific gravity between 1.3 and 1.45. - c) have a width of 300mm with a tolerance of +/- 2mm. - d) have a thickness of 10mm with a tolerance of +/- 1mm. - e) have a uniform thickness when new. - f) have no holes or cut outs other than those necessary to fit the fasteners permitted by 3.13.2 or those holes specifically mentioned in g) below. - g) have seven precisely placed holes the positions of which are detailed in Drawing 1.
-In order to establish the conformity of the skid block after use, it's thickness will only be measured in the four 50mm diameter holes and the two forward 80mm diameter holes. - Four further 10mm diameter holes are permitted provided their sole purpose is to allow access to the bolts which secure the Accident Data Recorder to the survival cell. - h) be fixed symmetrically about the centre line of the car in such a way that no air may pass between it and the surface formed by the parts lying on the reference plane. - 3.13.2 Fasteners used to attach the skid block to the car must: - a) have a total area no greater than 40000mm when viewed from directly beneath the car; - b) be no greater than 2000mm in area individually when viewed from directly beneath the car; - c) be fitted in order that their entire lower surfaces are visible from directly beneath the car.
+This skid block may comprise more than one piece but must : - a) extend longitudinally from a point lying 330mm behind the front wheel centre line to the centre line of the rear wheels ; - b) be made from an homogeneous material with a specific gravity between 1.3 and 1.45; - c) have a width of 300mm with a tolerance of +/- 2mm ; - d) have a thickness of 10mm with a tolerance of +/- 1mm ; - e) have a uniform thickness when new ; - have no holes or cut outs other than those necessary to fit the fasteners permitted by 3.13.2 or those holes specifically mentioned in g) below; - g) have seven precisely placed holes the positions of which are detailed in Drawing 1.
+In order to establish the conformity of the skid block after use, its thickness will only be measured in the four 50mm diameter holes and the two forward 80mm diameter holes;

+Four further 10mm diameter holes are permitted provided their sole purpose is to allow access to the bolts which secure the Accident Data Recorder to the survival cell ;

+- h) be fixed symmetrically about the centre line of the car in such a way that no air may pass between it and the surface formed by the parts lying on the reference plane. - 3.13.2 Fasteners used to attach the skid block to the car must : - a) have a total area no greater than 40000mm when viewed from directly beneath the car ; - b) be no greater than 2000mm in area individually when viewed from directly beneath the car ; - c) be fitted in order that their entire lower surfaces are visible from directly beneath the car.